thilak-rao/vagrant-lemp/README.md

 OS X users can bypass this warning by adding ./data/certificate/vagrantlemp.dev.crt to Keychain Access.

 ##### Known Issues
 *	Hostname is hard coded to vagrantlemp.dev in nginx server blocks.
 Use search and replace as a workaround.
-Defect:  $Pull requests are always appreciated.
+Defect: [#1](https://github.com/xthilakx/vagrant-lemp/issues/1) Pull requests are always appreciated.